 [Section 44 amended by No. 12 of 1990 s.
 30; No. 78 of 1990 s.
 7; No. 35 of 2007 s.
 30.]

-45. Direction by Minister on discovery of petroleum
+45. Direction by Minister on discovery of petroleum or geothermal energy resources

 (1) Where petroleum is discovered in a petroleum permit area or petroleum drilling reservation, the Minister may, by instrument in writing served on the permittee or holder of the drilling reservation, as the case requires, direct the permittee or holder of the drilling reservation to do, within the period specified in the instrument, such things as the Minister thinks necessary and specifies in the instrument to determine the chemical composition and physical properties of that petroleum and to determine the quantity of petroleum in the petroleum pool to which the discovery relates or, if part only of that petroleum pool is within the permit area or drilling reservation, in such part of that petroleum pool as is within the permit area or drilling reservation.